yoavain/fix-lockfile-integrity/README.md

 ## Why?

-NPM has known issue of constantly changing integity property of its lock file.
+NPM has known issue of constantly changing integrity property of its lock file.
 Integrity may change due to plenty of reasons.
 Some of them are:

 1. npm install done on machine with different OS from one where lock file generated
 2. some package version updated